Creating AWS Accounts for Teams

 script for the RAM share.

 This will run the RAM share successfully if you are adding environments for an existing application.
-If it is a new application the RAM share won’t sucessfully run until the next step.
+If it is a new application the RAM share won’t successfully run until the next step.

 The pipeline will also generate a PR for networking variables in both the modernisation-platform and modernisation-platform-environments repos.
 An example can be found here